Charlie Harper (film)

-Charlie Harper is a 2025 American romance film directed by Tom Dean and Mac Eldridge.
+Charlie Harper is a 2025 American romance film directed by Mac Eldridge and Tom Dean, and written by Dean.
+It stars Emilia Jones and Nick Robinson.

-Charlie Harper premiered at the 2025 Toronto International Film Festival in September 4, 2025, and is scheduled to be released on September 25, 2026.
+Charlie Harper premiered at the Toronto International Film Festival on September 4, 2025, and it was released on September 25, 2026.

 Premise

 The film chronicles a young woman, Harper, and a young man, Charlie, who after meeting leave their lives behind and attempt to build a life together in a new city.
 As Harper works to build a career as a chef, and Charlie struggles to get himself on track, their relationship faces growing challenges.